noknokstdio/skills-widget/README.md

 #### HTML5 Dinamyc Skills Diagram ####

-Allow integrate skills diagrams (based on tutorial from http://tympanus.net/codrops/2011/04/22/animated-skills-diagram/)
+This widget add a HTML5 skills diagram to your sidebar.

+Based on work of Marcin Dziewulski in the tutorial http://tympanus.net/codrops/2011/04/22/animated-skills-diagram/.

 ### Screenshots ###